j4w8n/supakit/README.md

 Essentially, you "use" this module by importing Supakit's two Supabase clients in your code.
 See examples further below.

 Sets up the Supabase clients and exports them.
 The Supabase URL and ANON KEY are pulled from SvelteKit's `$env/dynamic/public`.
-The `supabaseClient` has the `autoRefreshToken` and `persistSession` options set to `false`.

 - `supabaseClient` for client-side supabase work.
 - `supabaseServerClient` for server-side supabase work.